whanyu1212/glicko-algo-poc/README.md

-# glicko_algo_example
+## Glicko Algo
-Test implementation of glicko-2 algorithm
+A basic implementation of the Glicko rating system for understanding its calculation and update mechanisms